chipsenkbeil/distant/README.md

   [RustCrypto/ChaCha20Poly1305](https://github.com/RustCrypto/AEADs/tree/master/chacha20poly1305)

 Additionally, the core of the distant client and server codebase can be pulled in to be used with your own Rust crates via the `distant-core` crate.
+The networking library, which is agnostic of `distant` protocols, can be used via the `distant-net` crate.

 ## Installation